fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

 ### Create an account
 - Scenario 1: Successfully create an account
     - Steps:
+        1. Click "Login" button.
-        1. Navigate to the registration page.
+        2. Navigate to the login page.
-        2. Enter the required information such as name, phone no, email, address and password.
+        3. Enter the required information such as name, phone no, email, address and password.
-        3. Click the "Submit" button.
+        4. Click the "Submit" button.
     - Expected Result:
         - The user is redirected to the login page.